 Sometimes it’s hard to know what to say.
 In the past I have looked up the best words to say to those who’ve miscarried, or had a loved one commit suicide – and also what not to say.
 I want to speak honestly, say that I don’t understand fully but I’m beside them.
 To say that I’m sorry, but that I don’t really know how to express that.

-I’m really grateful to all those who have cared enough to tell me that they care when I was in the midst of separation and divorce, even if they haven’t known quite what to say, or been able to say quite what they mean.
+I’m really grateful to all those who have cared enough to tell me that they cared when I was in the midst of separation and divorce, even if they didn’t know quite what to say, or weren’t able to say quite what they meant.

-These words of advice are because actually, it can be hard to know what to say in any situation.
+These words of advice are because it can be hard to know what to say in any situation.
 These ideas aren’t exclusive, nor have I had all these conversations personally, but they’re a start point because we don’t always know how to react.
-Let’s discuss divorce instead of shying away from those complex conversations.

 1. I’m so sorry to hear that.